QratorLabs/Smocky/README.md

 There are several classes that will do the work:

-- To use with PHPUnit:
-  - `MockedMethod` to mock method "globally" and use PHPUnit's `*Mockers` - `expects/willReturn/willReturnCallback/...`
-  - `MockedFunction`
 - For class methods:
   - `MockedClassMethod` to mock any class with closure
   - `UndefinedClassMethod` to make method disappear